The Great Unseen Collection

 • Joseph Yoakum

-Highlights from the presentation include a double portrait by Alice Neel of artist Red Grooms and his wife and collaborator Mimi Gross from 1967; Fairfield Porter’s significant 1966 work Iced Coffee, one of his largest paintings, which debuted in his 1967 show at Tibor de Nagy Gallery, New York; Alex Katz’s monumentally scaled portrait of his wife, Ada and Flowers (1980); a 1975 self-portrait by San Francisco painter Joan Brown that features on the cover of the catalogue for her 2022–2023 retrospective organized by the San Francisco Museum of Modern Art; a late Romare Bearden collage, Street Serenade (1979–1980); and Andy Warhol’s silk-screened pastiche Judy and Liza (1978); among other important works.
+Among the highlights of the Bernsteins’ six decades of collecting on view in this presentation is a double portrait by Alice Neel of artist Red Grooms and his wife and collaborator Mimi Gross from 1967; Fairfield Porter’s significant 1966 work Iced Coffee, one of his largest paintings, which debuted in his 1967 show at Tibor de Nagy Gallery, New York; Alex Katz’s monumentally scaled portrait of his wife, Ada and Flowers (1980); a 1975 self-portrait by San Francisco painter Joan Brown that features on the cover of the catalogue for her 2022–2023 retrospective organized by the San Francisco Museum of Modern Art; a late Romare Bearden collage, Street Serenade (1979–1980); and Andy Warhol’s silk-screened pastiche Judy Garland (1978); among other important works.